• Skip to primary navigation

 remove drawers and number on back for proper placement

-When I remove the drawers from a chest or dresser I always number or make a note on the back as to placement of the drawer.
+When I remove the drawers from a chest or dresser, I always number or note on the back where the drawers are placed.
 This one quick step makes it easier to put the piece back together when the project is done.
 The drawers usually fit best in the slot they came out of.

 remove hardware using a screwdriver